usenabla-com/www.usenabla.com/app/blog/content/bringing-grc-to-your-firmware.md

 - **String extraction** often reveals hardcoded credentials, API keys, or configuration details
 - **Import/export analysis** maps the attack surface and identifies external dependencies

-The hash values (`sha256` and `blake3`) provide cryptographic integrity verification, which is crucial for compliance frameworks that require evidence of tamper-free analysis.
+The hash values (`sha256` and `blake3`) provide cryptographic integrity verification, which is crucial for complying with published guidances that require evidence of tamper-free analysis.

 ### Handling the long tail of formats